saastechacademy/foundation/udm/beginner/contact-mech.md

 The UDM, among its various features, it includes a system for managing contact mechanisms, which is primarily handled through the ContactMech table and its related tables.

 1. ContactMech Table
-* Purpose: This table is the central table in the contact mechanism schema.
-It stores different types of contact information.
+* Purpose: It is the medium to contact to party.
+This entity is the central entity or master entity in the contact mechanism schema.
+It stores different types of contact information for the party.
 * Fields: Common fields include contactMechId, contactMechTypeId, infoString, etc.
 * Usage: The infoString field is used to store the actual contact information, such as an email address.
+* Type of contact mechanism: There are various ways to contact with party i.e. email address, phone number, fax, postal address or etc.

 Related Tables